katiefenn/website-2017-src/pages/memory-dont-forget-to-take-out-the-garbage/sections/3-What-is-garbage-collection?/index.md

 The old generation is designed for longer-lived data.
 Unlike the young generation, which is a small, agile part of memory, the old generation can expand to a very large size.
 When the size of the whole heap grows large enough, a major garbage collection begins.

 The major GC undertakes a root-and-tip survey of the whole heap to find dead data.
 This process is called "marking", and its job is to find data that is not needed and mark it to be reclaimed.
 The more data that is in the older generation, the longer marking takes.
-This is significant because your application must be paused while the survey is undertaken.
+This is significant because marking can pause your application, causing it to be unresponsive.
 Marking the heap can take up to 100ms, or six frames of animation, for very large applications.
+This latency is one of the major reasons why JavaScript struggles with high-performance applications such as videogames, and why webassembly is so exciting for the future.

-V8, Chrome's implementation of JavaScript, breaks this process up into smaller 6ms chunks so that most applications keep running without any noticeable pauses.
-The latency of the garbage collector is one of the major reasons why JavaScript struggles with high-performance applications such as videogames, and why webassembly is so exciting for the future.
+V8, Chrome's implementation of JavaScript, breaks this process up into smaller 1ms chunks so that most applications keep running without any noticeable pauses.
+The V8 team has recently introduced concurrent marking, allowing around two-thirds of this process to happen in the background while your application keeps running.

 The heap is then "swept", which makes memory usable again.
-Sweepers run on dedicated CPU threads, but when there is too much data in the heap the main thread mucks in and helps.
-This is a serious performance consideration for your application: if the main thread has to spend time sweeping memory, that is time that your application cannot respond to user interaction.
-Any time that the main thread uses to sweep memory is time it cannot spend running your application, you won't be able to click buttons or even scroll the page.
-Using only the memory you need is important for giving your users a jank-free experience.
+Sweepers also run in the background while your application is running, so that your application can keep running.

-Finally, when memory has been freed it can be compacted.
-Empty space left in pages of memory can be compacted, allowing memory to be freed up and re-used.
+Memory is compacted throughout garbage collection.
+The empty space left in pages of memory means data can be re-organised to make more efficient use of space, and reduces the amount of memory the browser uses.

-The garbage collector then is a program that uses an "educated guess" to remove unused data and free up memory.
-Problems with memory occur when we fill up memory with long-lived, "live" data that can't be reclaimed.
-The two major problems that cause this are memory bloat and memory leaks.
+The garbage collector then is a program running within the browser that frees up memory used by unreachable data.
+It assumes that all unreachable data is not needed and can be discarded.
+Problems with memory occur when we fill it up with data we don't need, or when data never becomes unreachable and memory is not freed.
+These problems are called memory bloat and memory leaks.